Guide

 How quickly do cataracts progress?

 Depending on the type of cataract, progression can be months or years.
-With age related cataracts progress tends to be over years, as the eye lens harden and yellow over time.
+With age related cataracts, progress tends to be over years, as the eye lens hardens and yellow over time.
 Progress of cataracts can also be influenced by lifestyle, medication or illness.

 How do you tell if your cataracts are getting worse?